ZekLouis/devtools/README.md

 4. b.
 Run prod

-It will build and compile every required files without source map Your finished project is ready to be published and available in `/dist/`# devtools
+It will build and compile every required files without source map Your finished project is ready to be published and available in `/dist/`